Skip to main content

 4. Scammers insist on a specific payment method that seems unusual.

-They may insist you make an immediate payment by wire transfer, gift card codes or payment apps.
-Scammers may tell you your account is compromised, and to resolve this, you need to wire money or send money to a different account.
+They may insist that you make an immediate payment by wire transfer, gift card codes, payment apps such as PayPal, Cash App, and Venmo, or by depositing cash into a Bitcoin ATM.
+Scammers may tell you that your account is compromised, and to resolve this, you need to wire money or send money to a different account.

 Stay Vigilant and Safe